wxygeek/linux-user/README.md

     A user whose account is locked must contact the system administrator before being able to use the system again.
 Passing the number -1 as the INACTIVE will remove an account's inactivity.

+    ** `lastday`, `expiredate`, and `inactive` can be set as a String of days since January 1st, 1970, or formatted YYYY-MM-DD or a native Date object.

   * `minDays` MIN_DAYS
     Set the minimum number of days between password changes to MIN_DAYS.
 A value